-ENFE-4097.
-LABORATORY OF PSYCHOPATHOLOGICAL ALTERATIONS IN THE HUMAN BEING'S ADAPTIVE PROCESS.
+LABORATORY OF PSYCHOPATHOLOGICAL ENFE-4097.
+ALTERATIONS IN THE HUMAN BEING'S ADAPTIVE PROCESS.
 Credits: 2.
 Lecture hours per week: 6.
 Prerequisite(s): PSIC-3005, ENFE-4091 and ENFE-4092.
 Corequisite(s): ENFE-4096.
-Provides the student with the opportunity to consider and intervene with patients on different attention levels in the areas of Mental Health and Psychiatric.
-Through the interactions, the student will analyze different manifestations of ineffective conducts presented by clients in the psychological modes considering the stressors of the environment.
-The student will be able to recognize adaptation problems presented by this clients and plan appropriate nursing actions for intervening with the ineffective conducts.
+Provides the student with the opportunity to consider and intervene with patients on different attention levels in the areas of Mental Health and Psychiatric. interactions, the student will analyze different manifestations of ineffective conducts presented by clients in the psychological modes considering the stressors of the environment.
+The student will be able to recognize adaptation problems presented by the clients and plan appropriate nursing actions for intervening with the ineffective conducts.
 The student will be able to participate on different therapeutic modalities used on mental health and psychiatric jointly with the mental health care inter-professional team.